The views expressed by the host on this show, documented to be almost always right 99.5% of the time.

 They've now recruited a familiar face to get them back on track.

-The Democrats should have seen this coming, and they didn't.
+The Democrats should have seen this coming and they didn't.

-David Pluff coming back, and they're excited.
+David Plough coming back, and they're excited.

-They're excited, but let's go back.
+But let's go back.

-March 28, 2006, we have a montage of media people reacting to the news that Andy Card was leaving his post at the White House as chief of staff.
+We have a montage of media people reacting to the news that Andy Card was leaving his post at the White House as chief of staff.

 Simply rearranging the deck chairs.